Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/problem_3.md

 Your tests should be written [here in "unit_test_problem_3.cpp"](https://github.com/a-teaching-goose/2022-342-sprint-1/blob/main/test/unit_test_problem_3.cpp).

 Note: Your tests should pass upon submission.
 If you think your test is correct but it fails, please reach out to the instructor immediately for a discussion.
+Peng has tested it too but who knows, he might have missed something.